Normalized solutions to Kirchhoff type equations with a critical growth nonlinearity

 for some $\lambda \in \R$ having prescribed mass

 in the Sobolev critical case, where $N \ge 4$, $a$, $b>0$ and $2<p<2^*:=\frac{2N}{N-2}$.

-For the case of $N \ge 4$, we have that $2^* \le 2+\frac{8}{N}$, where $2+\frac{8}{N}$ is the so called $L^2$-critical exponent for Kirchhoff equations.
-So the exponent $2+\frac{4}{N}$ is crucial for $N \ge 4$.
-We remark that the Sobolev critical term complicates the problem.
+The Sobolev critical term complicates the problem.
 As we will see, the interplay between Sobolev subcritical and Sobolev critical nonlinearities strongly affects the structure of the functional, the compactness of the problem and the existence of normalized solutions.
+For the case of $N \ge 4$, since $2^*:=\frac{2N}{N-2} \le 4$, the critical term will be affected by the nonlocal term.
+We give a technical Lemma \ref{lemma:20220923-hhl1}, which helps to deal with the structure of the functional and solve the loss of the compactness caused by the critical term.

+The $L^2$-critical exponent $2+\frac{4}{N}$ plays an important role in studying normalized solutions.
+For the critical case, the nonlinearity involves a critical term $|u|^{2^*-2}u$ growing faster than $|u|^{\frac{4}{N}}u$ at infinity.
+Furthermore, for $N \ge 4$, we have that $2^* \le 2+\frac{8}{N}$, where $2+\frac{8}{N}$ is the so called $L^2$-critical exponent for Kirchhoff equations, which is quite different from the case $N=3$.
 In this paper, we study the problem for the case of $p>2+\frac{4}{N}$, $p=2+\frac{4}{N}$ and $p<2+\frac{4}{N}$ respectively.
 Firstly, we study the non-existence of normalized solutions.
 Secondly, we study the existence of normalized ground state solutions.
-Thirdly, we use the idea of L. Jeanjean \cite{J} to study normalized mountain pass type solutions.
+Thirdly, we study normalized mountain pass type solutions and normalized local constraint minimizer with positive energy.

-In our arguments, the main difficulty lies in the analysis on the structure of the functional, the energy estimate and the critical nonlinear term.
-We give a technical Lemma \ref{lemma:20220923-hhl1}, which helps to deal with the structure of the functional and solve the loss of the compactness caused by the critical term.
-The difference with respect to the case of $p>2+\frac{4}{N}$, $p=2+\frac{4}{N}$ and $p<2+\frac{4}{N}$ may affect the energy estimate.
-By choosing different test functions and using Lemma \ref{lemma:20220923-hhl1}, we obtain desired estimates of the bound on the energy.

 0.13in

 We introduce the following Gagliardo-Nirenberg inequality.

 \bl\lab{lemma:20220923-l1} (\cite{W}) Let $p \in [2,\frac{2N}{N-2})$ if $N \ge 3$ and $p \ge 2$ if $N=1$, $2$.
 Then